When will Jannik Sinner make his return to tennis at Italian Open?

 But Sinner is now able to return at his home tournament in Rome as he looks to build towards the next grand slam at the French Open later this month.

-As World No 1, Sinner will get a bye to the next round and will play either Mariono Navone or fellow Italian Federico Cina in his opening match of the tournament.
+As World No 1, Sinner received a bye to the second round and will play Mariono Navone in his opening match of the tournament on Saturday evening.

 When will Sinner play his first match?

-Should Sinner progress, he could face Spain’s Alejandro Davidovich Fokina in the fourth round and then potentially Madrid Open champion and two-time French Open runner-up Casper Ruud in the quarter-finals.
-He is in a different half of the draw to Alcaraz, who is seeded third, behind World No 2 Alexander Zverev.
+Should Sinner progress past Navone, he could potentially face Spain’s Alejandro Davidovich Fokina in the third round and Argentina’s Francisco Cerundolo in round four.
+Cerundolo defeated Sinner at the Italian Open in 2023.

+His projected quarter-final opponent is Madrid Open champion and two-time French Open runner-up Casper Ruud while Sinner is in a different half of the draw to Alcaraz, who is seeded third, behind World No 2 Alexander Zverev.

 Sinner returns to the Italian Open still holding on to his position at World No 1 and has admitted his expectations for the tournament are “very, very low” after three months away from competition.